Skip to content

 Substance Classification

 The first analysis in these cases is always that of the specific substance.
 Most recreational synthetic drugs —MDMA/ecstasy, amphetamines, methamphetamine, GHB, LSD— are classified as substances that cause serious harm to health, placing them in the higher bracket of Art.
 368 CP.
 Others have a particular regime: ketamine, for example, is a veterinary medicine whose possession without prescription for recreational use is, in principle, an administrative infraction, while its unlawful sale is trafficking.
-A particularly delicate chapter is that of novel psychoactive substances (NPS) or research chemicals: many do not appear in the lists of controlled substances, and when the substance was not scheduled at the time of the facts, the defense can argue the atypicality of the conduct.
+A particularly delicate chapter is that of novel psychoactive substances (NPS) or research chemicals: many do not appear in the lists of controlled substances, and when the substance was not scheduled at the time of the facts, the defence can argue the atypicality of the conduct.
 The prosecution must prove the substance is covered by existing drug control legislation.

 Penalties